cemmanuelonyema/ML_Diabetes/README.md

 ![](./img/pairplot.png)
 **Scatter Plots**: Revealed feature interactions and data distributions.
 ![](./img/scatterplot.png)
-**Box Plots**: Identified outliers in critical features like glucose and insulin levels.
+**Box Plots**: Identified outliers in critical features like glucose and insulin levels which was clipped.
 ![](./img/Outlier.png)
 ![](./img/no%20outlier.png)

 ---

+## Data Preprocessing:

+### One hot encoding

+The categorical features such as 'bmi_class', 'insulin_class', 'glucose_class' were one hot encoded.

+### Data Scaling

+The data dataframe was separated into a numerical and categorical dataframe to allow the numerical data to be scaled only, as its not ideal for the categorical to be scaled after being one hot encoded.

+### Scaling and Splitting

+Robust scaler was used to scale the numerical data, after which both numerical and categorical data was concatenated and split into X and Training and testing in the ratio of 80:20.

 ## Model Development: